-The University will permit a student to withdraw voluntarily from a course in progress without academic penalty at any time before the voluntary withdrawal deadline (i.e., before the half-way point (50%) of the course).
+The University will permit a student to withdraw voluntarily from a course in progress without academic penalty at any time before the voluntary withdrawal deadline (i.e., before the three-quarter point (75%) of the course).

-A student may withdraw from a course by notifying the Registrar's office in writing.
+A student may withdraw from a course by notifying the Registrar's office in writing and/or submitting a course withdrawal request through the MY PCU-WHS student portal.

-The effective date of a notice of course withdrawal is the date the written notification was received by the Registrar's office.
+The effective date of a notice of course withdrawal is the date the written notification was received by the Registrar's office or the withdrawal request was submitted through the MY PCU-WHS student portal, whichever is earlier.